hanxuhu/hanxuhu.github.io/_pages/about.md

 Education
 ------
-*    MSc in Computer Science, University of Edinburgh, 2021 - 2022, **Distinction Degree**
+*    Master in Computer Science, University of Edinburgh, 2021 - 2022, **Distinction Degree**
-*    BEng in Measurement, Control Technology, and Instrument, Nanjing University of Science and Technology, 2017-2021, **rank 2/50**
+*    Bachelor in Measurement, Control Technology, and Instrument, Nanjing University of Science and Technology, 2017-2021, **rank 2/50**

 Honors & Awards
 ------